 - A hard lump at the injection site

 - Skin rashes

-- Pain in your back, joints and bones
+- Pain in your back, joints, muscles or bones

-- Breast tenderness and swelling – this can be distressing so your doctor may suggest a small dose of radiotherapy before treatment to try to prevent it
+- Breast tenderness and swelling – this can be distressing.
+Your doctor can prescribe medicines to help

 - Raised blood pressure